CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Implementing the toolbar behaviors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now let us implement the behavior of our new Pomodoro timer toolbar and its actions.
+Now let's implement the behavior of our new Pomodoro timer toolbar and its actions.
-Because we are going to specify the relationship between our plugin widgets and other areas of Spyder, we are making changes to the ``container.py`` file.
+Because this involves the relationship between our plugin widgets and other areas of Spyder, we'll do this in the ``container.py`` file.
-In these changes, we do not specify the internal behavior of our plugin.
+These changes won't specify the internal behavior of our plugin; that's already handled by our widgets in ``widget.py``.

-As we did with the ``PomodoroTimerStatus`` class, we will use ``QtAwesome`` icons for our actions.
+As we did with the ``PomodoroTimerStatus`` class, we will use `QtAwesome`_ icons for our actions.
-We also use the ``QToolButton`` class to set the button that will be added to our toolbar.
+We also use the ``QToolButton`` class to for the buttons added to our toolbar.
-To do this, we will add the following code to the beginning of our imports:
+We'll first need to add these as third party imports (above the Spyder section):

 .. code-block:: python